 Ride Sharing Car Insurance (Uber) is available through Aviva Insurance Ride Sharing program

 Coverage available for drivers working up to 20 hours a week in ride-sharing.
-Premium for coverage will be calculated by driving record, time spent ride-sharing.
+Our premium cheap auto insurance rate for coverage will be calculated by driving record, time spent ride-sharing.
 Maximum of 8 passengers.
 Driver is licensed a minimum of 6 years.
 No other commercial usage.

 IMPORTANT NOTICE: ALL OUR AVIVA AUTO POLICY HOLDERS, IF YOU ARE DRIVING YOUR VEHICLE FOR UBER, PLEASE CONTACT OUR OFFICE IMMEDIATELY.